na-na-hi/renget/archive/firehawk52.md

 ->And a special thanks to the amazing admins that helps to keep order and help people in the support channel:<-

-->**Andrea, DJDoubleD, Elshara Silverheart, ovosimpatico, PanChi, S ', Scott the Woz, Shoenko, Shooter, TheKVT, Tmxkwpn, Tony Stark, and ZaidaNulled**<-
+->**Andrea, DJDoubleD, Elshara Silverheart, ovosimpatico, PanChi, r82, S ', Scott the Woz, Shooter, TheKVT, Tmxkwpn, Tony Stark, and ZaidaNulled**<-

 ->And thank you all the amazing people that helps spread the site and to you who just enjoy using it :heart:<-